-The best Lego Architecture sets celebrate both the iconic designs of famous buildings, and the modular nature of Lego.
-And with the range ever expanding, you're sure to find a set of some of your favourite destinations.
+The best Lego Architecture sets celebrate both the iconic designs of famous buildings and the modular nature of Lego.
+As the line continues to expand, you're sure to find block versions of your favourite destinations.

-This is our favourite of all Lego's skyline Architecture sets because it feels like does the most with the medium.
-On the left, you have a series of great buildings from the city, including the old of Coit Tower, the modern of the Transamerica Pyramid, and the medium of 555 California Street.
+The Lego Architecture San Francisco set is our favourite of all the Skyline sets because it does the most with the medium.
+On the left, you have a series of San Fran's iconic buildings, including the Coit Tower's Art Deco style, the modern Transamerica Pyramid, and the mid-century 555 California Street.
 Adorably, though, you've also got the steep hill of San Francisco's famous streets, complete with a little red brick evoking the trams.

-But the really clever part is the Golden Gate bridge, which has its two towers at different heights, to give a it the look of stretching off into the distance (even going to far as to put the second bridge tower behind the little Alcatraz island in the middle).
-It looks absolutely brilliant, and brings a smile every time we see it.
+But the really clever part is the Golden Gate Bridge, which has its two towers at different heights, to give it the look of stretching off into the distance — even going as far as to put the second bridge tower behind the little Alcatraz Island in the middle.
+It looks absolutely brilliant and brings a smile every time we see it.

 You want great buildings?
-Here's New York.
+Here's the Lego Architecture New York set.
 We've got the second appearance of the Statue of Liberty, this time in clever micro-figure form (without a torch, alas, the only failing of this set).
-The other buildings look excellent – there's the instantly recognisable texture of the Empire Statue, the Chrysler's iconic peak, and we love the scale you get of One World Trade Center's size.
+The other buildings look excellent.
+There's the instantly recognisable texture of the Empire Statue, the Chrysler's iconic peak, and we love the scale you get of One World Trade Center's size.
 The Flatiron Building is maybe the cleverest design here, using round single-stud pieces at the front to create its wedge shape.
-This is maybe the Lego Architecture skyline set that best captures the looks of the buildings with little compromise, though there is some very hot competition.
+This is maybe the Lego Architecture skyline set that best captures the looks of the buildings with little compromise, though there's some hot competition.

-With its orderly and pleasing increase in the size of the building, a rich mix of architectural styles, and a nice set of colours, this has a good claim to be the most aesthetically pleasing of the skyline sets.
-It certainly comes across that way in photos and from a distance – the only reason it's not higher on the list is that it doesn't look quite as good in person – the joins are just a little too prominent (as compared to the fidelity of the New York set, say).
+With its orderly and pleasing increase in the size of the building, a rich mix of architectural styles, and a nice set of colours, the Lego Architecture Shanghai set has a good claim to be the most aesthetically pleasing of the skyline sets.
+It certainly comes across that way in photos and from a distance.
+The only reason it's not higher on the list is that it doesn't look quite as good in person.
+The joins are just a little too prominent compared to the fidelity of the New York set.

 But it's still an excellent set, for all the reasons given above, and then more if you love Shanghai.
-Again, the combination of traditional buildings (Longhua Pagoda, Chenghuang Miao Temple), the modern (World Financial Center, Shanhai Tower), and the unique (Oriental Pearl Tower).
-It's a bit of a shame than Jin Mao Tower didn't make it in, considering its neighbours did, but you can't have it all.
+We appreciate the combination of traditional buildings (Longhua Pagoda, Chenghuang Miao Temple), the modern (World Financial Center, Shanghai Tower), and the unique (Oriental Pearl Tower).
+It's a bit of a shame that Jin Mao Tower didn't make it, but you can't have it all.

 Now, obviously, we're not saying you shouldn't get it.
 If you look at it and desire it, you will not be disappointed one iota.
-But when the deals are right, you can get two of the skyline sets for the same price (including New York), and we'd be tempted to do that.
-Though we would still desperately covet it.
+But when the deals are right, you can get two of the skyline sets for the same price (including New York), and we'd be tempted to do that — although we would still desperately covet it.

-The Eiffel Tower is a little divisive – we think it's actually a really impressive bit of Lego engineering to make it look good at this scale, but in real life, it does look a little bitty, which it honestly pains us to say.
+The Eiffel Tower is a little divisive.
+We think it's actually a really impressive bit of Lego engineering to make it look good at this scale, but in real life, it does look bitty, which honestly pains us to say.
 As with all the sets here, though, not bad by any means – just not quite the verisimilitude of others.
 We're not convinced by the inclusion of Tour Montparnasse, though – Tour First and Tour Majunga are both much more interesting designs.

-The only reason this isn’t higher is that, again, it’s one that looks better in pictures than in real life.
+The only reason the Lego Architecture Dubai set isn’t higher is that, again, it’s one that looks better in pictures than in real life.
 The Burj Al Arab is fantastic, as are the Jumeirah Emirates Towers.
-The Frame feels like a bit of a cheat given that it's simply a Lego door frame finished in fold, but you can hardly fault the result, so touché.
+The Frame feels like a bit of a cheat given that it's simply a Lego door frame finished in fold, but you can hardly fault the result.

 But while the Burj Khalifa is a show-stopper in pictures or from across the room, it looks a little bitty as you get close.
 The construction of it quite ingenious, and we hold our hands up (as ever) to the skill of Lego’s designers, but we just find other sets here more pleasing in practice.

-While the miniature versions of all the buildings here are excellent, we can’t help feeling that while many other sets celebrate buildings old and new, here we’ve only got some (admitted) classics, and with just the London Eye representing the new.
+While the miniature versions of all the buildings in the Lego Architecture London set are excellent, we can’t help feeling that we’ve only got some (admitted) classics with just the London Eye representing the new.
 You might say that the Paris set does this as well, but that has more buildings in it, whereas this is limited to only four (we're counting Nelson's Column and the National Gallery as one).
 A Lego Gherkin or Shard feels like a slam dunk.

-Still, this is one that actually looks better in person than it does in pictures, though, so if you like what's visible here, definitely don't hesitate to buy – it also tends to be one of the cheapest here.
+However, Lego Architecture's London set actually looks better in person than it does in pictures.
+So if you like what's visible here, definitely don't hesitate to buy.
+It also tends to be one of the cheapest here.

 Fun note: if you were lucky enough to grab the Creator Expert Big Ben and Creator Expert Tower Bridge when they were available, and the Trafalgar Square from further up this list, you could recreate most of this little setup in giant scale.
 You would need to devote half a room to that, though.

-We love 50 per cent of this set, but the other half leaves us relatively cold compared to the other skylines in this list.
-Listen, Bellagio and its fountains?
-YES Luxor's ridiculous, opulent monuments?
-YES.
+We love 50 per cent of the Lego Architecture Las Vegas set, but the other half leaves us relatively cold compared to the other skylines in this list.
+Bellagio and its fountains?
+Check.
+Luxor's ridiculous, opulent monuments?
+Check.
 Las Vegas sign?
-YES, OF COURSE.
+Big check there.

 Wynn Encore?
 Hmmm.
 Stratosphere Tower?
 Like, okay, but in a city of bonkers buildings, it's not the most interesting design.
 And isn’t the Freemont Street Experience really more of an indoors thing?